Another Pedestrian Death Prompts LVPD to Discuss Ideas for Traffic Safety

 The Las Vegas Valley just had its 94th traffic-related death this year.
 Last night a driver who was neither impaired nor speeding hit and killed a pedestrian while she was crossing the street.
 Yesterday’s fatal traffic accident prompted the Las Vegas Metropolitan Police to hold a meeting on what they can do to increase safety awareness and decrease the number of overall traffic-related deaths, but according to police, they’re running out of ideas.

 Traffic deaths, particularly those involving pedestrians, are happening at an increasingly high rate in the Las Vegas metro area.
-Nevada statistically is in the top ten states as far as traffic accidents are concerned.
-According to the Nevada Department of Transportation, nearly half of all traffic crashes in the state take place in the Las Vegas Metro area.
+Nevada statistically is in the top ten states across United States as far as traffic accidents are concerned.
+According to the Nevada Department of Transportation, nearly half of all fatal crashes in the state take place in the Las Vegas Metro area.

 According to Sergeant Richard Strader, one of the biggest mistakes pedestrians can make is thinking “It won’t happen to me.”
 Police encourage all pedestrians and drivers to constantly be on guard.

 One idea currently on the table to decrease pedestrian traffic accidents is to crack down on jaywalkers by issuing more tickets to discourage this dangerous practice.

 Pedestrian safety is extremely important and should be taken seriously.
 It is up to both drivers and pedestrians to do their part in making sure everyone gets home safely.
 Here are some tips for pedestrians:

 • Always cross the street at designated crosswalks or intersections, if possible.